-Course code: 750464 Course Title : Information and Data Retrieval Course prerequisite: 731221 (Fundamentals of DB) Course Level: 4 Credit hours: 3 Lecture Time:
+Course on the 750464 Course Title : Information and Data Course code: /30464 Retrieval Course prerequisite: 731221 (Fundamentals of DB) Course Level: 4 Credit hours: 3 Lecture Time:

 Academic Staff Specifics

 Name Rank Office Office Hours Email

 Course Description:

 Databases are not the only means for the storage, and subsequent retrieval of information, in fact databases only hold the subset of information known as "structured data".
 Documents and hypermedia are also information repositories, often referred to as semi-structured data, and forming the backbone of Digital Libraries and the Web.